 Fried rice was invented in China during the Sui Dynasty but it’s now become a part of many different cuisines around the world.
 Some of our favorite fried rice dishes include yang chow fried rice, salted fish fried rice, chahan (Japan), sinangag (Philippines), and nasi goreng (Indonesia).

-Indian food has long been one of my favorite cuisines, based largely on my experience with staple dishes like rice and curry, samosas, biryani, and naan bread.
+For many years, I’ve looked at India as being one of the world’s best countries for food.
+I based this largely on my experience with staple dishes like rice and curry, samosas, biryani, and naan bread.

 The problem was, I always enjoyed it outside of India so I wondered if the dishes I came to love, like murgh makhani, were bastardized versions of Indian food.
 I wanted to have it at the source.
 I finally got my wish a few years ago when I visited India for the first time and ate my way through Kolkata, Mumbai, Delhi, and Agra.